Malaria Tablets

 -

-There are 3 malaria tablets that we prescribe, 2 of which contain the same medications.
-Before choosing a treatment, speak to your doctor, as they will be able to inform you which malaria tablet is best for the country you are visiting.
+There are 2 malaria tablets that we prescribe, both of which contain different active ingredients.
+Before choosing malaria tablets, speak to your doctor, as they will be able to inform you which malaria tablet is best for the country you’re visiting.

-This malaria tablet contains two active ingredients (medications) called atovaquone and proguanil hydrochloride.
-It should be taken 24 to 48 hours before travel, throughout your trip, and 7 days on return.
-You should take one tablet a day with a milky drink or food, as this makes sure the tablet is absorbed properly.
-Malarone is suitable for most travellers and does not often have side effects.
+This malaria tablet contains 2 active ingredients called atovaquone and proguanil hydrochloride.
+Maloff Protect malaria tablets should be taken 24 to 48 hours before travel, throughout your trip, and for 7 days after you return.
+You should take 1 tablet a day with a milky drink or food, as this makes sure the malaria tablet is absorbed properly.
+Maloff Protect is suitable for most travellers and does not often have side effects.

 Doxycycline

-This is an antibiotic containing a medication called doxycycline and can also be used to prevent malaria.
-It should be taken 24 to 48 hours before travelling and should not be stopped until 4 weeks after you have returned.
-It is important not to drink alcohol with Doxycycline.
+Doxycycline is a generic antibiotic containing a medication called doxycycline, which can also be used as a preventative malaria tablet.
+It should be taken 24 to 48 hours before travelling and should not be stopped until 4 weeks after you’ve returned.
+It is important not to drink alcohol with Doxycycline, and protect yourself from direct sunlight.

 -